 Its fuel is incredible, creating a tremendous strong flavor on chickens.
 I’m pretty much sure you’re not going with another smoker if you use it for once.

-As for it, you should leave the chicken rest uncovered when you take it off from the grill.
-Where if you covered the chicken while resting, it would remove that crispiness.
+As for it, you should leave the chicken rest uncovered when you take it off the grill.
+If you covered the chicken while resting, it would remove that crispiness.

-I specifically recommend cherry and applewood.
+I specifically recommend cherry and apple wood for smoking.
 Both are ideal for the taste along with flavor in the smoked chicken.

-But are you fond of much stronger flavor?
+But are you fond of much stronger flavors?
 Then choose to use hickory.
 Otherwise, look for oak and mesquite to get the same intensive smoke flavor.

 At last, I hope you have got the answer to all questions hitting on your mind.
 Achieving a successful crispy chicken requires patience and the need to follow the tricks carefully.

-Let’s through the fear and cheer up your heart for the next try.
+Let’s overcome the fear and cheer up your heart for the next try.